Raj-2002/Maven-Fuzzy-Factory-Database/README.md

      - `refund_amount_usd` (DECIMAL)
    - Primary Key: `order_item_refund_id`

 These tables hold crucial data that will enable you to quantify the company's growth, optimize marketing channels, and measure website performance.
-In the upcoming sections, you will explore how to extract and analyze this data to create a compelling growth story for Maven Fuzzy Factory's presentation to the board
+In the upcoming sections, you will explore how to extract and analyze this data to create a compelling growth story for Maven Fuzzy Factory's presentation to the board and investors